 Reminder: What is a trivial benefit?

 From time to time, you can provide your employees with perks and claim them as tax-deductible items if they meet the following criteria:

 - You spent £50 or less per employee

 - You didn’t give a cash gift

-- You don’t provide more than £300 of benefits per year
+- If the gift is to yourself as owner and director, or an employee who is a family member you don’t provide more than £300 of benefits per year

 - The benefit isn’t outlined in the employee’s contract